 The Meaning of Joy & 3 Ways to Feel More Joy

-I experimented recently, where I took all the issues that my clients had over the years and wanted help with.
-The highest-rated issue was that they wanted to experience more joy in their lives.
+I recently experimented by taking all the issues my clients had over the years and wanted help with.
+The highest-rated issue was wanting to experience more joy in their lives.

 We’re all meant to be experiencing joy.
 The secret longings and drives in our hearts are there for a reason.
 They align us with our purpose and our destiny.
 We will feel joy when we are living our true purpose.

-A feeling of great pleasure and happiness.” tears of joy” – delight, great pleasure, joyfulness, jubilation, triumph, exultation, rejoicing, happiness, gladness, glee, exhilaration, exuberance, elation, euphoria, bliss, ecstasy, rapture.
+A feeling of great pleasure and happiness.
+Often described as "tears of joy”.
+It can look like delight, great pleasure, joyfulness, jubilation, triumph, exultation, rejoicing, happiness, gladness, glee, exhilaration, exuberance, elation, euphoria, bliss, ecstasy, rapture.

 Here’s the antonym: misery